tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 MySQL/产品简介/产品优势_intl_en.md

 ## High Security
 - **Anti-DDoS protection**
-When you suffer a DDoS attack, this feature can help you resist various attack traffic, ensuring the normal operation of businesses.
+When your business suffers a DDoS attack, this feature can help you resist various attack traffic to ensure the normal operation.

 - **Protection against database attacks**
-Effectively defense against such database attacks as SQL injection and brute force attacks.
+Effectively defend against database attacks like SQL injection and brute force attacks.

 ## High Reliability
 Data is stored online in a source/replica architecture, ensuring high data security.
 Moreover, backup data can be stored for an extended time period, allowing for data recovery in case of a database disaster.